gaurav-sarage/webathon-portfolio/README.md

 1. Not being able to add a photo above my name.
 For some reason, the CSS properties couldn't be applied, and if done then they went out of scope.

 2. Creating a rotating "Operations+Work Experience" tab, so I could add more.
-The Havascript function for the code had some bugs, so had to scrape it off.
+The Javascript function for the code had some bugs, so had to scrape it off.